-The silent film star was at the height of her fame when she fell ill.
-While her bout with the flu was uneventful, the pandemic affected her in other ways.
-Pickford had two films out at the time, but many movie theaters were forced to close in order to stop the spread of the disease.
-The irritated owners petitioned for all other places that people gathered together, like grocery stores, to be forced to close as well, claiming they had been unfairly singled out.
+The silent film star was at the height of her fame when she fell ill; thankfully, her bout with the flu was uneventful, but as the disease spread, many movie theaters were forced to close.
+Irritated theater owners in Los Angeles, claiming they had been singled out, petitioned for all other places that people gathered together (except for grocery stores, meat markets, and drug stores) to be forced to close as well.

-The Prime Minister of Britain came very close to dying of the flu.
+Weeks before the end of World War I, the Prime Minister of the United Kingdom came very close to dying of the flu.
 He was confined to his bed for nine days, had to wear a respirator, and was accompanied by a doctor for over a month.
-All of this was happening within weeks of the end of WWI.
 Because it was thought that news of the PM’s illness would hurt the morale of the British people and “encourage the enemy,” his condition was kept mostly hidden from the press.

 While the German Kaiser was undoubtedly upset to get sick himself, he had reason to be happy about the flu epidemic, or so he thought.
 One of his military generals insisted—despite the fact that the surgeon general disagreed—that the illness would decimate the French troops, while leaving the Germans mostly unharmed.
 Since Germany needed a miracle to win the war, the flu must have seemed like a godsend.
 In the end, it ravaged all armies pretty much equally, and Germany surrendered.

 While the great American general got sick himself, the flu gave him a much larger problem.
 His troops were dying at a faster rate from illness than from bullets.
-Soon there were more than 16,000 cases among US troops in Europe alone.
-Pershing was forced to ask the government for more than 30 mobile hospitals and 1500 nurses in a single week.
+Soon there were more than 16,000 cases among U.S. troops in Europe alone.
+Pershing was forced to ask the government for more than 30 mobile hospitals and 1500 nurses in just over a week.

 The future emperor of Ethiopia was one of the first Africans to contract the disease.
 His country was woefully unprepared for the epidemic: There were only four doctors in the capital available to treat patients.
 Selassie survived, but it's unknown how many people the flu killed in Ethiopia; it killed 7 percent of the population of neighboring British Somaliland.

 You may not have heard of him, but the atomic scientist Szilard might have saved the world.
-While he survived the flu during WWI (thanks to “humidity treatments”), what he should be remembered for is his foresight before WWII.
+While he survived the flu during WWI (he was supposedly cured by spending time in a humid room, the standard treatment for respiratory illness at the time), what he should be remembered for is his foresight before WWII.
 When he and other physicists were discovering different aspects of nuclear fission, he persuaded his colleagues to keep quiet about it, so that the Nazis wouldn’t get any closer to making an atomic bomb.

 Alfonso was the King of Spain when the “Spanish” flu hit, and he was not immune to its outbreak.
-Obviously, his country must have been responsible for the sickness, since it got the unwanted distinction of being part of the illness’ name.
-Actually, the flu was no worse in Spain than anywhere else.
-But the Spanish media covered the pandemic, unlike most journalists in other countries, who were under wartime censorship.
-The result was an unfair association that persists to this day.
+The flu was no worse in Spain than anywhere else, but unlike most journalists in other countries—who were under wartime censorship—the Spanish media actually covered the pandemic, leading to an unfair association that persists to this day.

 The Scream artist had an apparent obsession with sickness and death long before he came down with the flu, painting many works on the subject.
-But the flu obviously affected him especially.
-He painted two different self-portraits, one showing him while he was ill, and one showing him shortly after recovering (above).
+But the flu obviously affected him especially: He painted a few self-portraits of both his illness and shortly after his recovery.

 The silent film star started feeling sick during a costume fitting and collapsed with a 104° fever when she got home.
-Fortunately, she could afford two doctors and two nurses to attend to her around the clock.
+Fortunately, she could afford a doctor and two nurses to attend to her around the clock.
 While she recovered, it wasn’t all good news.
 Gish complained later, “The only disagreeable thing was that it left me with flannel nightgowns—have to wear them all winter—horrible things.”